deebloo/polyinstant/README.md

 ```

-To trigger a new query simple change the query value.
+To trigger a new query simply change the query value.
 The change will trigger the same 'gotData' event.

 Ex: